How to gatecrash VIP parties – otherwise known as ligging

-Gatecrashing Step 1 – Find a Party
+1. Find a Party

-This is actually the most difficult step.
+Finding a VIP party actually the most difficult step.
 Unless you have contacts in the right places, in which case you wouldn’t be reading this, you need to do some homework.
 Most media launches have a party attached, be it the premiere of a film, the launch of a book or record, or opening of a gallery or theatre show.
 Theatre shows are a good one to go for, as these are mostly ignored by the general populace.

-All shows have a press night, before they open to the public, which you may be able to buy tickets for if you go to the theatre’s website.
+All shows have a press night before they open to the public, which you may be able to buy tickets for if you go to the theatre’s website.
 It’s also worth getting your name on mailing lists for advance warning on new shows.
-And at theatre parties you could meet anyone from that bloke from Harry Potter to the Spanish Ambassador.
+And at theatre parties you could meet anyone from that extra from Harry Potter to the Spanish Ambassador.
 It has happened.

-Step 2 – Getting into the Party
+2. Get into the Party

 You’ve got your party; you’ve got your ticket.
 What now?

-If it’s a big place, when you get there, ask someone, like the bloke working in the cloak-room, where the reception is.
+If it’s a big place, when you get there, ask someone, like the person working in the cloak-room, where the reception is.
 Assuming there is going to be a reception means whoever you ask will also assume you’re invited.
 Make sure you know how to get there too.
 Be confident.

 Otherwise you will probably already be walking straight into the party.
-Once you get in there, be confident.
+Once you get in there, again, be confident.
 Remember you have every right to be there; otherwise they wouldn’t have let you in.
 Don’t make a grand entrance, but don’t look as though you are sneaking in.
 Chat to your friends, don’t attract attention to yourself, but don’t ignore people around you.
-Act natural in other words.
+Act natural, in other words.

-Step 3 – Staying in the Party
+3. Stay in the Party

 The first thing you should have is a good cover story.
 This should be nice and simple.
-(As with all the best lies, as in ‘I didn’t know he was YOUR boyfriend.’)
+(As with all the best lies, as in ‘I didn’t know they were YOUR longterm partner.’)
 If anyone asks, you’re with a magazine.
 Best pick an obscure one.

-If you do see someone famous, DON’T POINT!
+If you do see someone famous, DON’T POINT.
 Just acknowledge they are there and don’t make a scene.
 Don’t play with your mobile phone and don’t take photos.
 Be the cool calm and confident journalist you’re pretending to be.
 If you do see someone famous you’d like to speak to, do so politely, compliment them on whatever it is they’ve done recently.
 Keep it short, unless they keep talking to you.
 Don’t try to pull them.

 Make sure you do help yourself to the free buffet and bar, but don’t over indulge.
 And don’t get drunk.
 Have fun.